-- issue warning letters or untitled letters; - impose civil or criminal penalties; - suspend or withdraw regulatory approval; - suspend or terminate any ongoing bioequivalence or clinical trials; - refuse to approve pending applications or supplements to approved applications; - exclude our product from reimbursement under government healthcare programs, including Medicaid or Medicare;

-- impose restrictions or affirmative obligations on our or our CMO's operations, including costly new manufacturing requirements; - close the facilities of a CMO; or - seize or detain products or require a product recall.
+- issue warning letters or untitled letters; - impose civil or criminal penalties; - · suspend or withdraw regulatory approval; - suspend or terminate any ongoing clinical trials; - refuse to approve pending applications or supplements to approved applications; - · exclude our product from reimbursement under government healthcare programs, including Medicaid or Medicare; - impose restrictions or affirmative obligations on our or our CMO's operations, including costly new manufacturing requirements; - close the facilities of a CMO; or - seize or detain products or require a product recall.

-Even if one or more of our product candidates receive regulatory approval in the U.S., we may never receive approval or commercialize our products outside of the U.S., which would limit our ability to realize the full commercial potential of our product candidates.
+Even if we receive regulatory approval to market one or more of our product candidates in the U.S., we may never receive approval or commercialize our products outside of the U.S., which would limit our ability to realize the full commercial potential of our product candidates.

 In order to market any products outside of the U.S., we must establish and comply with numerous and varying regulatory requirements of other countries regarding safety and efficacy.
 Approval procedures vary among countries and can involve additional product testing and validation and additional administrative review periods.
 The time required to obtain approval in other countries might differ from that required to obtain FDA approval.
 In particular, other countries may not have a comparable regulatory procedure as is available under Section 505(b)(2) of FDCA.
-Even if a country did have a comparable procedure, that country may require a more robust data package than the bioequivalence data package that we submitted in November 2010 and was accepted for review by the FDA.
+Even if a country did have a comparable procedure, that country may require a more robust data package than the FDA.
 The regulatory approval process in other countries may include all of the risks detailed above regarding FDA approval in the U.S., as well as other risks.
 Regulatory approval in one country does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory process in others.
 Failure to obtain regulatory approval in other countries or any delay or setback in obtaining such approval could have the same adverse effects detailed above regarding FDA approval in the U.S. As described above, such effects include the risks that our product candidates may not be approved for all indications requested, which could limit the uses of our product candidates and have an adverse effect on product sales, and that such approval may be subject to limitations on the indicated uses for which the product may be marketed or require costly, post-marketing follow-up studies.